ansitun/mseshachalam.github.io-hugo/content/post/why-i-think-php-is-a-worst-career-choice.md

 Why am I writing this ?

 I am faced with a challenge of choosing the pill.
-PHP or Golang
+PHP or Golang?

 If you want to know how deep is the rabbit hole, I advice you not to choose PHP.